-120 Bourgeois nationalism is a Marxist term referring to the division of people by nationality, race, ethnicity or religion, to promote disunity among people who share the same class interests
+$^{120}$ Bourgeois nationalism is a Marxist term referring to the division of people by nationality, race, ethnicity or religion, to promote disunity among people who share the same class interests known then as their own "fighting group" called the Bethune-Yanan Rebel Regiment.

-121 Proletarian internationalism is a Marxist term referring to the division of people according to class interests as opposed to nation, race, ethnicity or religion.
+&lt;sup>121 Proletarian internationalism is a Marxist term referring to the division of people according to class interests as opposed to nation, race, ethnicity or religion.

-$^{^{122}}$ In the language of the Cultural Revolution, groups that got together within organizations or institutions were called "fighting groups" or "rebel groups."
+&lt;sup>122 In the language of the Cultural Revolution, groups that got together within organizations or institutions were called "fighting groups" or "rebel groups."